rh569/advent-of-code-2023/readme.md

 This solution isn't very pretty, lots of duplication and a fairly gross bit of logic in part 2 to determine whether the lines of reflection are new or old, instead of just having the initial results to compare against.
 Learnt a bit about Result<T, Err>.
 Also the reflection finding is pretty naive - likely a better way to do this.

 I had mostly caught up by the 13th, but quickly fell even further behind.
 Time to try and catch up a bit...

+**--- Day 14: Parabolic Reflector Dish ---**

+Enjoyed this one, not too difficult a concept, so just had to go through the motions of being able to 'roll' in each direction.
+Kept track of seen states for the loop detection needed for part 2 using strings of the entire state which is not going to be space efficient, but hey.